Heytesbury: Notable people

-Elizabeth Wydeville (1437–1492), wife of Edward IV, mother of Elizabeth of York and the Princes in the Tower, was housed at the East Manor, with Elizabeth of York and her four sisters, following the sudden illness and subsequent death of Edward IV.
+Elizabeth Woodville (1437–1492), wife of Edward IV, mother of Elizabeth of York and the Princes in the Tower, was housed at the East Manor, with Elizabeth of York and her four sisters, following the sudden illness and subsequent death of Edward IV.

 The antiquary William Cunnington (1754–1810) was of Heytesbury, and investigated many prehistoric sites on the downs.

 Heytesbury House was built for the Ashe à Court family.
 Sir William à Court was created a Baronet in 1795 and the Baronry of Heytesbury was created in 1828 for his son, also Sir William.

 The poet Siegfried Sassoon spent the latter part of his life at Heytesbury House, which he purchased in 1933.
 His son George Sassoon grew up there and inherited the house on his father's death in 1967; he lived there until 1996, when it was sold.

 Major-General Glyn Gilbert (1920–2003) settled at Heytesbury.

 Notable buildings

 Heytesbury House, a country house rebuilt in 1782, is Grade II* listed.
 In 1985 the southern part of the park surrounding the house was the subject of a compulsory purchase order to allow construction of the A36 bypass, separating the house from its cricket field and requiring a new entrance to be made from the west.
 The gate piers and curved flanking walls at the former southern entrance, from the early 19th century, are still standing.
 In the early 21st century the house and stables were converted into several residences.

 The Hospital of St John and St Katherine was founded in 1442 by Walter Hungerford, 1st Baron Hungerford and re-endowed in 1472 by Margaret, widow of his son Robert.
 The almshouse provided housing for twelve poor unmarried men and one woman (who was responsible for domestic duties), under the oversight of a chaplain or warden appointed by the Chancellor of Salisbury Cathedral.
 There was a school-house and from time to time a schoolmaster.
-Around 1769 the hospital burned down and a new building was erected, of two stories around three sides of a courtyard.
+Around 1769 the hospital burned down and a new building was erected, of two storeys around three sides of a courtyard.
 The architect was Esau Reynolds (1725–1779) of Trowbridge.
 In 1968 the building was designated as Grade II listed.
 The hospital continues as a registered charity.

 On the High Street is a small octagonal village lock-up or blind house, probably dating from the 18th century.